mozilla/www.ccadb.org/index.md

 Certificate Authorities (CAs), and their root and intermediate certificates that are used in the WebPKI - the publicly-trusted system which underpins secure connections on the Web.
-The CCADB is used by a number of different trust store operators to manage their trust stores, but it is run by [Mozilla](https://www.mozilla.org/mission/).
+The CCADB is used by a number of different root store operators to manage their root stores, but it is run by [Mozilla](https://www.mozilla.org/mission/).